waku-org/specs/standards/core/sync.md

 and the server the receiver of the first payload.

 ## Design Requirements
-Nodes enabling Waku Sync SHOULD have the relay and store protocols enabled and keep messages for at least the last hour.
-TODO do we need to say this, sounds like an impl. detail
+Nodes enabling Waku Sync SHOULD manage and keep message hashes for the range of time during which syncronization is required.

-After each sync session, nodes SHOULD use Store queries to acquire missing messages.
+Nodes SHOULD use the same time range, for Waku we chose one hour as the global default.
+Waku Relay or Filter protocol MAY be enabled and used in conjuction with Sync as a source of new message hashes for the time range.

+Nodes MAY use the Store protocol to request missing messages or to provide messages to requesting clients.

 ## Payload